13 December 1936 -

 Andrew Cowan and Brian Coyle were a team since they did the 1961 RAC Scottish Rally in Andrew's Rapier.
 John and Anne Melvin won that time, but they did use a Sunbeam to do it.
-Cowan used to be a farmer in the Scottish borders.
+Cowan used to be a farmer in the Scottish borders (Blackadder West Farm, Duns, Berwickshire).

 In 1962 they were given Works support and finished 19th, proving that the combination worked.